How to Choose a Career Path for Students

 Talk to Others

-People who have the first-hand knowledge about your career choices can help you make the right decision.
+People who have the first-hand knowledge about choosing a career path can help you make the right decision.
 Start with people you have in your surroundings, and then widen your search for others who work in your fields of interest.
 You can always use networking for this purpose, especially platforms that are career-focused, such as LinkedIn.

-Your final career choice should be based on yourself and yourself only.
+Your final decision on which career path to choose should be based on yourself and yourself only.
 This is the point where you ask the following questions: